kaostronomi/majapahitlinux/README.md

 ## Download

-The Majapahit linux can be found here: https://osdn.net/projects/majapahit/releases/70404/
+The Majapahit linux can be found here: https://osdn.net/projects/majapahit/releases/70404/ (link is maintenance)

 ## 1. Majapahit available in two variants